 Whether it's ham, lamb or prime rib taking center stage at Easter Dinner, we've rounded up some best bets for the ultimate Easter wine pairing.
 Traditional Easter meals, whether served mid-day or later in the evening often showcase glazed ham or roasted lamb served with seasonal spring veggies.
-Prime rib and poultry picks may also make their way to the table on Easter Sunday, as suitable, savory stand-ins for more classic fare.
+Prime rib and poultry picks may also make their way to the table on Easter Sunday, as suitable, savory stand-ins for a more classic fare.

 Best Bets for Easter Fare

 Earthy, Syrah-based wines represent... a natural pairing partner for the sometimes gamey, often herb-filled recipes for roasted lamb.
-The forward fruit of California Zinfandel, makes a strong case for picking up the somewhat sweeter aspects of traditional baked ham and fruit-driven sides.
+The forward fruit of California Zinfandel makes a strong case for picking up the somewhat sweeter aspects of traditional baked ham and fruit-driven sides.
 When it comes to steak and prime rib, Cabernet Sauvignon, Bordeaux blends and straight up Merlot themes will take your pairing in the right direction.
 Serving recipes with a lighter side - appetizers, salads and veggie-laden options?
-Then check out some of the snazzy (and inexpensive) sparkling wines from Alsace, Spain, or Italy to bring a festive flare and versatile, ultra fresh flavors to all sorts of seasonally-inspired dishes.
+Then check out some of the snazzy (and inexpensive) sparkling wines from Alsace, Spain, or Italy to bring a festive flair and versatile, ultra fresh flavors to all sorts of seasonally-inspired dishes.
 Have to have a picture perfect wine for the classic end of Easter dinner... carrot cake?
 No problem, give it a go with the easy-going, sweeter side of Italy's famous Moscato.
 Need a little wine more buying inspiration?
 Look no further, we've gathered some of our favorite recent release wines to get your Easter Dinner wine pairings started.

 01 of 12